steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Custom-Multi-Level-Menus.md

 #### Image

-This [Image](../../HALion-Macro-Page/pages/Image.md) control displays a background picture for the entry.
+This [Image](../../HALion-Macro-Page/pages/Image.md) control displays a background image for the entry.

 {{#include ./_Excerpts.md:popup-menus}}